Graduation and Bar Information

 If you have any changes after you have submitted your form, please email them only to the Office of the Registrar at email@example.com

-If you are planning to take more than one bar exam concurrently (e.g., taking the NY and NJ bar examinations during the same bar exam administration) you will need to meet with Professor Coulthard.
+If you are planning to take more than one bar exam concurrently (e.g., taking two bar examinations during the same bar exam administration) you will need to meet with Professor Coulthard.

 Other Materials – Some jurisdictions require materials in addition to a certification from the law school (e.g., law school application, writing sample and/or transcripts).
 Carefully read the instructions to determine what materials are required.
 Please send an email to firstname.lastname@example.org indicating which supplemental materials are required for the bar application.
 In some cases further information is requested after the initial application process.
 Students planning to sit for a bar examination other than Massachusetts are solely responsible for acquiring and providing all paperwork to the Office of the Registrar to certify.

 Submitting an Amendment to Your Law School Application – Students needing to submit an amendment to their original law school application must have it reviewed by Professor Coulthard prior to submitting it to the Office of the Registrar.